grongierisc/Swift-FHIR-Iris/README.md

 Swift is Apple's programming language for iOS, Mac, Apple TV and Apple Watch.
 It is the replacement for objective-C.

-Double clic on Swift-FHIR-Iris.xcodeproj
+Double click on Swift-FHIR-Iris.xcodeproj

-Open the simulator by a clic on the top left arrow.
+Open the simulator by a click on the top left arrow.

 ![xcode](https://raw.githubusercontent.com/grongierisc/Swift-FHIR-Iris/main/img/gif/xcode_and_simulator.gif)